 Based on our current business plan and assumptions, we expect to continue to incur significant losses and require significant additional capital to further advance our clinical trial programs and support our other operations.
-Considering our current cash resources, we believe our existing resources (not including any proceeds from this offering) will be sufficient to fund our planned operations through July 2018.
+Considering our current cash resources, including the net proceeds received from the offerings of our equity securities in July and December 2017, we believe our existing resources will be sufficient to fund our planned operations though the second quarter of 2018.
 In addition, we have based our cash sufficiency estimates on our current business plan and assumptions that may prove to be wrong.
 We could utilize our available capital resources sooner than we currently expect, and we could need additional funding to sustain our operations even sooner than currently anticipated.
 These circumstances raise substantial doubt about our ability to continue as a going concern.

 Our working capital requirements will depend upon numerous factors including but not limited to the nature, cost and timing of our research and development programs.
 To date, our sources of cash have been primarily limited to the sale of equity securities.
 We cannot be certain that additional funding will be available on acceptable terms, or at all.
 To the extent that we raise additional funds by issuing equity securities, our stockholders may experience significant dilution.
-If we are unable to raise additional capital when required or on acceptable terms, we may have to significantly delay, scale back or discontinue the development and/or commercialization of one or more product candidates, all of which may have a material adverse impact on our operations.
+Any debt financing, if available, may involve restrictive covenants that impact our ability to conduct business.
+If we are unable to raise additional capital when required or on acceptable terms, we may have to significantly delay, scale back or discontinue the development and/or commercialization of one or more product candidates, all of which would have a material adverse impact on our operations.
 We may also be required to (i) seek collaborators for product candidates at an earlier stage than otherwise would be desirable and on terms that are less favorable than might otherwise be available; or (ii) relinquish or otherwise dispose of rights to technologies, product candidates or products that we would otherwise seek to develop or commercialize ourselves on unfavorable terms.
-We are evaluating all options to raise additional capital, increase revenue, as well as reduce costs, in an effort to strengthen our liquidity position, which may include the following:

-(1) Raising capital through public and private equity offerings; (2) Introducing operation and business development initiatives to bring in new revenue streams; (3) Reducing operating costs by identifying internal synergies; (4) Engaging in strategic partnerships.
-We continually assess any spending plans, including a review of our discretionary spending in connection with certain strategic contracts, to effectively and efficiently address our liquidity needs.
+We are evaluating the following options to raise additional capital, increase revenue, as well as reduce costs, in an effort to strengthen our liquidity position: (1) Raising capital through public and private equity offerings; (2) Adding capital through short-term and long-term borrowings; (3) Introducing operation and business development initiatives to bring in new revenue streams by leveraging capabilities within our CLIA lab, as well as monetizing our proprietary NextCollectTM DNA collection and preservation cup; (4) Reducing operating costs by identifying internal synergies; (5) Engaging in strategic partnerships; and (6) Taking actions to reduce or delay capital expenditures.
+We continually assess our spending plans to effectively and efficiently address ou